Square division: United States

 During World War I, the United States Army formed its divisions as square divisions, in contrast to the prevailing European norm.
 The United States had the manpower to form the divisions, and expected to be engaging in more offensive operations as the trench warfare stalemate, which consumed so much of the war on the Western Front, was broken late in the war.
 U.S. Army divisions remained organized as square divisions after the war and up to World War II.
 In 1940 through early 1942, during World War II, the U.S. Army reorganized its divisions as triangular divisions.

-Since the war, combined arms doctrine has all but eliminated the purpose of the all-arms regiment, and brigades are generally organized as combined arms units.
-The brigades are themselves typically triangular, with three subordinate maneuver battalions and supporting units.
+After the war, the major user of all-arms regiments was the Eastern Bloc, first among them the Soviet Ground Forces.
+Brigades are typically triangular, with three subordinate maneuver battalions and supporting units.
 Recent reforms in the United States and several European countries have placed greater emphasis on the brigade as the major tactical formation, with the division now acting more like a corps headquarters, controlling several relatively autonomous brigades and parceling out support units based on the tactical situation.